jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 [![Last commit](https://img.shields.io/github/last-commit/jvlflame/JAV-Sort-Scrape-javlibrary?style=flat-square)](https://github.com/jvlflame/JAV-Sort-Scrape-javlibrary/commits/master)
 [![Discord](https://img.shields.io/discord/608449512352120834?style=flat-square)](https://discord.gg/K2Yjevk)

 The JAV-Sort-Scrape-javlibrary repository is a series of scripts used to manage your local JAV (Japanese Adult Video) library.
-It automatically scrapes content from JavLibrary and R18 to create an easily usable content library within Emby or Jellyfin.
+It automatically scrapes content from JavLibrary, R18, and 7mmtv to create an easily usable content library within Emby or Jellyfin.
 My goal in maintining this project is for it to function as a simple and lightweight alternative to [JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper).
 If you have any questions, criticisms, or requests, or want to be kept up-to-date of any new features and releases, feel free to hop into my [discord channel](https://discord.gg/K2Yjevk).

 Big thanks to the original author of the sort_jav.py script [/u/Oppaira](https://reddit.com/user/Oppaira).